opensuspect/podcast/readme.md

 ### Compiling the updated feed

-To compile your new feed, just run `./compile.sh` If you don't have the `Cheetah` Python3 package, you'll need to install it first.
+To compile your new feed, just run `./compile.sh` If you don't have the `Cheetah3` Python2 package, you'll need to install it first.
 If anything happens to go wrong, the old version of the feed will be stored in `feed.xml.bak` If you screw up again, that's what git is for ;)

 ## Updating the landing page